The City Bar will close early, at 2:00 pm, on Friday, August 31, and will be closed on Monday, September 3, in observance of Labor Day.

 13. What if one committee disagrees with a position of another committee?

 Committee conflicts that cannot be worked out between the committees go to the President for review and decision.
 That decision can be appealed by the aggrieved party to the Executive Committee.
-In general, we cannot advocate for a position unless all conflicts have been resolved.
+In general, we cannot advocate for a position unless all committee conflicts have been resolved.
+We recommend consulting committees with overlapping jurisdiction early in the deliberative process in order to avoid such conflicts.

 No. There are no individually issued "committee" positions.
 All reports must be reviewed and approved by the President.
 No position can be taken without the President's approval and once that is given, the position is the position of the City Bar.
 Prior to approval, the President may offer suggestions to the report, or if applicable, require that other relevant City Bar committees be allowed to comment on a position before it is considered final.
-When a report is referred to another committee for comment, that committee typically has five business days to respond with any serious concerns.
+When a report is referred to another committee for comment, that committee typically has five-fourteen business days to respond with any serious concerns; the timing varies depending on the circumstances.

 15. When should committee reports be submitted?